cmuratori/s1-papers/README.md

 The following is an incomplete list of papers relevant to understanding the effects of the SARS-CoV-2 S1 protein.
 Each paper has the last known good link to a full PDF, and DOI/PubMed links for easy access to citations.
 The PDFs themselves are not included in the repository to avoid any possible copyright issues.

-Please note: this collection is _not_ useful for understanding the complete virus, its variants, or the vaccines.
+This collection is _not_ meant for understanding the complete virus, its variants, or the vaccines.
 If you do not have a solid understanding of SARS-CoV-2 in general, this will not be a good place to start!

 If you come across interesting S1 protein research you think belongs on this list, please submit a pull request or open an issue so it can be investigated.